top of page

 Our Role on the Project

-As part of a team, Modern Mobility Partners (MMP) led an Intercity Bus Whitepaper outlining how other states utilize the 5311(f) set-aside for intercity bus service and best practices for reducing the set-aside where the full amount is not needed for adequate service.
+Moreover, MMP led an Intercity Bus Whitepaper outlining how other states utilize the 5311(f) set-aside for intercity bus service and best practices for reducing the set-aside where the full amount is not needed for adequate service.
 Further, the whitepaper provided guidance on how to evaluate intercity bus projects to prioritize the 5311(f) funding.
+MMP also supported the Call for Projects and evaluation of intercity bus projects in 2021 to allocate the FY ‘22 5311(f) funding.

 Problem Solvers